This section provides

 water in your W Fishing Kayak you can drain it using a small bucket, a

 hand operated bilge pump or an electric bilge pump.
+Some W kayakers use a big sponge or a big towel for this matter.

 When the W Fishing Kayak